Layering Grape Vines

 Although it is always advisable to try and replace dead vines with new ones, there might be times when you don’t have new vines or if you failed to grow a new vine, then you can use a simple method called “layering”.

-Layering is done in the dormant season, when you prune your grape vines.
-All there is to layering, is to make a new planting hole where you want to establish the new vine and then take a cane from the existing vine, bend it down towards the ground and loop it inside the planting hole for about one foot and then up again.
+Layering a grape vine is done in the dormant season, when you prune your grape vines.
+All there is to layering a grape vine, is to make a new planting hole where you want to establish the new vine and then take a cane from the existing vine, bend it down towards the ground and loop it inside the planting hole for about one foot and then up again.
 To keep the cane in place, before you fill up the planting hole, you can put a stone on the cane and then cover it with soil.

-In the following picture you can see new shoots starting to develop from the layer!
+After layering a grape vine, you will soon see new shoots starting to develop from the layered cane!

 Anyway, roots will develop from the buds that are buried under the soil and your new vine will get its food from the existing vine, until the roots of the new vine are strong enough to support the grape vine.